CN3ves/DataScienceNotes/pages/python.md

 # Flow control
 ##### (Patterns for code)
+Control flow dictates how programs execute different sets of instructions based on differing conditions.
+You might have one branch of code that executes if a condition is true, and another branch that executes if the condition is false.
+That's control flow, and it's a powerful tool.

 ## Sequential
 There are a couple of basic patterns that can be used for a program.
 The most basic pattern is what's called sequential.
 This is simply a coding pattern where statements follow one after the other in a sequence of commands that Python will obligatiry execute in order.
 ```